maithili-k/lsg-pbs/README.md

 Here I will set up examples to submit PBS jobs on the kun cluster at Nijmegen.
 This will be used for a hands-on session at Donders Institute for brain, cognition and behaviour on 21-22 Nov, 2016.

-..**Aim**: An introductory course that will cover:
+**Aim**: An introductory course that will cover:
-         *Basic: Command line in Linux, basic programming in Python, various e-infrastructures *Advanced: Advanced python, git version control, Cluster and grid computing - job submission to life science grid, concept of parallelization and looping, concept of multi-core jobs, Cloud services
+* *Basic*: Command line in Linux, basic programming in Python, various e-infrastructures
+* *Advanced*: Advanced python, git version control, Cluster and grid computing - job submission to life science grid, concept of parallelization and looping, concept of multi-core jobs, Cloud services

 **Where**: Donders Institute for Brain, Cognition and Behavior, Nijmegen

 **When**: November 21-22, 2016

-**Who**: Target audience: Group 1. absolute beginners - 40 people
+**Who**: Target audience:
+* *Group 1*: absolute beginners - 40 people
-                      Group 2. beginners - 20 people
+* *Group 2*: beginners - 20 people
-                      Both groups will be strongly encouraged to attend the basic and advanced programs
+*Both groups will be strongly encouraged to attend the basic and advanced programs*

 Program: